IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

-* **Retributive justice** — punishment is justified because the guilty *deserve* it
+* **Retributive justice:** punishment is justified because the guilty *deserve* it
   * Retrospective: looks back at the crime
   * Punishment as what is deserved
-* **Consequentialist justice** — punishment is justified by its future benefits
+* **Consequentialist justice:** punishment is justified by its future benefits
   * Prospective: deterrence, isolation, reformation of the offender
   * Through mid-20th century, this view dominated — and was a disaster for prisons
-  * Women once received longer sentences than men, on the theory that they were "more reformable", extra time would result in reform success
+  * Women once received longer sentences than men, on the theory that they were "more reformable" — extra time would result in reform success
 * **A quick consequentialist escape:** if God's justice is consequentialist, the objection dissolves immediately — punishing Christ saves the human race, the supreme good consequence
 * But this escape is biblically untenable — see next slide